Our Verdict

 LATCH Storage

 The LATCH connectors on the Safety 1st stow away on the sides by connecting them to hooks on each side.
-The hooks are sort of deep in a crevice, and we think it is annoying for bigger hands.
+The hooks are deep in a crevice, and we think it is annoying for bigger hands.

 Cover